-Our body fluids, especially blood and urine, tell a story about our current health state and can provide important information on our organ function, heart health, hormone levels, immune system, and the presence of disease.
-According to Abbott, 70 percent of medical decisions are determined using laboratory and diagnostic test results, which make them a critical tool in understanding the status of our health.
+Our body fluids, especially blood and urine, tell a story about our current health state and can provide important information about our organ function, heart health, hormone levels, immune system, and the presence of disease.
+According to Abbott, 70 percent of medical decisions are determined using laboratory and diagnostic test results, which make them critical tools in understanding the status of our health.

 It is suggested that, at a minimum, people should get lab tests done once a year during their routine physical exam.
 This allows the doctor to catch and treat any abnormalities early to prevent the condition from getting worse.

 Other reasons to run lab work outside of your annual exam include:

 If you would like to get lab work done, you will typically first need a doctor’s order, which is required in all states except Arizona.
 Depending on your health provider, they may refer you to a specific lab for collection or allow you to choose a lab facility that is convenient for you.

 Lab work may be covered by your insurance.
 However, many labs offer set or a la carte pricing that may be cheaper than filing an insurance claim.
 It is important to check your options beforehand to decide which is best for you.